mk12/sicp/notes/text.md

 ### 2.5.2: Combining Data of Different Types

-- In our unified arithmetic system, we ignored an important issue.
-- We did not consider the possibility of operations that cross type boundaries, like adding a Scheme number to a rational.
+- In our unified arithmetic system, we ignored an important issue: we did not consider operations that cross type boundaries, like adding a Scheme number to a rational.
-- One solution would be to design a procedure for each possible combination of types.
-- This is cumbersome, and it violates modularity.
+- One solution would be to design a procedure for every possible combination of types.
+But this is cumbersome, and it violates modularity.

 #### Coercion

 - Often the different data types are not completely independent.
-- For example, any real number can be expressed as a complex number with an imaginary part of zero (but not vice versa).
+- For example, any real number can be expressed as a complex number with an imaginary part of zero.
-- We can make all operations work on combinations of Scheme numbers and complex numbers by promoting, or coercing, the former to the latter type and then using the complex number procedure.
+- We can make all operations work on combinations of Scheme numbers and complex numbers by first _coercing_ the former to the latter.
 - Here is a typical coercion procedure:

 ```